altimmons/LangNotes/WindowsAdmin.md

 cd \win*
 type *.log[tab][tab][tab][tab]
 cd syste[tab][tab]

-Command prompt also supports drag and drop: If you want to copy the exact path to a folder or file to run the file or change the present working directory, you can simply drag and drop the file or the folder on the command prompt.
-And there are more command history features available via function keys:
-F1: Pastes per character last used command
-F2: Pastes last used command only to a specified command character
-F3: Pastes Last used command
-F4: Delete command only to a specified command character
-F5: Pastes last used command without cycling
-F6: Pastes ^Z
-F7: Provides a list of already used commands (selectable)
-F8: Pastes cycleable used commands
-F9: Will let you paste command from the list of recently used commands

 I didn't know about clip, but then I've been using the UnxUtils collection for years and that has gclip, which does the same thing.
 I would probably have discovered clip by now if it wasn't for that.
 Someone mentioned pushd and popd; there's a good use case for these that people may not be aware of.
 While you can navigate to a UNC path in File Explorer you can't cd to one on the command line, but you can use pushd to achieve the same thing.
 It will actually map a drive to the share with the next available drive letter, before changing to the directory.
 When the previous directory is popped off the stack with popd, the mapped drive is released.